xullnn/ls_pull_over_push/210/answers.md

 - `isNaN(sth)`

-In a `for` loop, what's the execution order of 1 initializer, 2 condition, 3 increment expression, 4 loop body -- in single iteration?
+In a `for` loop, what's the execution order of 1 initializer, 2 condition, 3 increment expression, 4 loop body -- in each iteration?

 answer: